 Computers are Deterministic

 In order to coax a machine into doing something random, we have to introduce a source of random input from outside the machine.
+Typically operating systems are primarily responsible for supplying sources of entropy to programs.

 We must try to gather "environmental noise" from the computer's environment, which must be hard for outside attackers to observe, and use that to generate random numbers.
 In a Unix environment, this is best done from inside the kernel.